 Vanessa Marie Bolet, MHRM

-Vanessa Marie Bolet is a Venezuelan American author, and Director of Training and Quality Assurance at The Biltmore Hotel in Coral Gables, with extensive experience in luxury service, social-emotional skills, etiquette, protocol, and leadership development.
-Her career has been shaped by a deep belief in the power of people to grow, lead, and create meaningful impact when development is intentional and human-centered.
+Vanessa Marie Bolet is a Venezuelan American author and the Director of Learning and Development at Acqualina Resort & Residences on the Beach in Sunny Isles Beach, Florida.
+Prior to this role, she served as Director of Training and Quality Assurance at The Biltmore Hotel in Coral Gables.
+With extensive experience in luxury service, social-emotional intelligence, etiquette, protocol, and leadership development, Vanessa’s career has been shaped by a deep belief in the power of people to grow, lead, and create meaningful impact when development is intentional and human-centered.

-Teaching and developing others has been a defining part of her professional journey.
-Vanessa has dedicated her work to building environments where high standards and humanity coexist, and where learning extends beyond performance into confidence, self-awareness, and connection.
-She believes excellence is created in the alignment of how we lead, connect, and present ourselves, and she has seen firsthand how investing in people elevates performance, strengthens culture, and builds trust.
+In her current role at Acqualina, a Forbes Travel Guide Five-Star and AAA Five Diamond award-winning property, Vanessa leads learning strategies that support excellence at the highest level of luxury hospitality.
+She is passionate about building environments where high standards and humanity coexist—where learning extends beyond performance into confidence, self-awareness, and authentic connection.
+Vanessa believes excellence is created through alignment in how we lead, communicate, and present ourselves, and she has seen firsthand how investing in people elevates performance, strengthens culture, and builds lasting trust.

 Vanessa holds a Bachelor’s degree in Psychology from Florida International University, a Master’s degree in Human Resource Management from Johnson & Wales University, and a Master’s degree in Institutional Relations, Protocol, and Ceremonial Studies from the Escuela Internacional de Protocolo in Madrid, Spain.
-She also holds professional certifications in Life Coaching, Etiquette, Image Consulting, and is a Certified FranklinCovey Trainer, including facilitation of The 7 Habits of Highly Effective People.
-She is the author of Social Skills: The Key to Success and the founder of VanessaBolet.com, a platform developed to support and inspire individuals through leadership development, social-emotional intelligence, and etiquette.
+She is a Certified FranklinCovey Trainer, including facilitation of The 7 Habits of Highly Effective People, and holds certifications in Life Coaching, Etiquette, and Image Consulting.
+She is the author of Social Skills: The Key to Success and founder of VanessaBolet.com, a platform dedicated to leadership development, social-emotional growth, and etiquette.
+Being a Hispanic woman and mother of two has profoundly shaped how she leads—with resilience, empathy, and a commitment to empowering others to invest in their growth and lead with confidence and purpose.

 • BA Psychology